CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/build.md

 modified at build time via the following CMake options:
 - `KLEIDICV_BENCHMARK` - Enable building KleidiCV benchmarks.
 The benchmarks use Google Benchmark which will be downloaded automatically.
 Off by default.
 - `KLEIDICV_ENABLE_SME` - Enable Scalable Matrix Extension and Streaming Scalable Vector Extension code paths.
 Off by default while the [ACLE SME specification is in beta](https://github.com/ARM-software/acle/blob/main/main/acle.md#sme-language-extensions-and-intrinsics).
-  - `KLEIDICV_LIMIT_SME_TO_SELECTED_ALGORITHMS` - Limit Scalable Matrix Extension code paths to cases where it is expected to provide a benefit over other code paths.
-On by default.
-Has no effect if `KLEIDICV_ENABLE_SME` is off.
 - `KLEIDICV_ENABLE_SME2` - Enable Scalable Matrix Extension 2 and Streaming Scalable Vector Extension code paths.
 Off by default while the [ACLE SME specification is in beta](https://github.com/ARM-software/acle/blob/main/main/acle.md#sme-language-extensions-and-intrinsics).
-  - `KLEIDICV_LIMIT_SME2_TO_SELECTED_ALGORITHMS` - Limit Scalable Matrix Extension 2 code paths to cases where it is expected to provide a benefit over other code paths.
+  - `KLEIDICV_LIMIT_SME2_TO_SELECTED_ALGORITHMS` - Limit Scalable Matrix Extension 2 code paths to cases where it is expected to provide a benefit over SME code paths.
 On by default.
 Has no effect if `KLEIDICV_ENABLE_SME2` is off.
   - If enabled, enables `KLEIDICV_ENABLE_SME` as well.
 - `KLEIDICV_ENABLE_SVE2` - Enable Scalable Vector Extension 2 code paths.
 This is on by default for some popular compilers known to support SVE2 but otherwise off by default.
-  - `KLEIDICV_LIMIT_SVE2_TO_SELECTED_ALGORITHMS` - Limit Scalable Vector Extension 2 code paths to cases where it is expected to provide a benefit over other code paths.
+  - `KLEIDICV_LIMIT_SVE2_TO_SELECTED_ALGORITHMS` - Limit Scalable Vector Extension 2 code paths to cases where it is expected to provide a benefit over the Neon code path.
 On by default.
 Has no effect if `KLEIDICV_ENABLE_SVE2` is off.